richplastow/datagrater-demo-1/README.md

-# dboss-demo-1
+# DataGrater Demo 1

-Basic demo of a Meteor app with DBoss installed
+Basic demo of a Meteor app with DataGrater installed